openshift/ansible-service-broker/docs/introduction.md

 ### Advanced Approach

-As an alternative to the guided approach a user can package an APB reusing their existing ansible playbooks and roles.
+As an alternative to the guided approach a user can package an APB reusing their existing Ansible playbooks and roles.
 Translating a working Ansible deployment role to an APB requires adding a few named playbooks and a metadata file.